COMMON QUESTIONS

 Tech stack, code ownership, and what you can do post-launch.

 Works fine.
 Any developer comfortable with Next.js and TypeScript can read the codebase.
-The code uses standard tooling (pnpm, ESLint, Prettier) and follows conventional architecture patterns.
-While you're on Care Plan, I'd appreciate a heads-up before another dev pushes to the repo so I can coordinate branches, but it's your code.
-Off Care Plan, your repo, your rules.
+The code uses standard tooling and follows conventional architecture patterns.
+After transfer, your repo is your repo.
 No license lock-in, no proprietary frameworks.

 Payment & Contracts